Parson Brownlow: American Civil War

 Brownlow asked for permission to leave the state, which was granted by Confederate Secretary of War Judah P. Benjamin.
-On December 6, as he was in Knoxville preparing to leave, however, Knox County Commissioner Robert B. Reynolds and Confederate States District Attorney John Crozier Ramsey (a son of Confederate States treasury agent J. G. M. Ramsey, the elder who Brownlow earlier in that year referred to as "the vain old historian of Tennessee") arrested and jailed Brownlow on charges of treason.
+On December 6, as he was in Knoxville preparing to leave, however, Knox County Commissioner Robert B. Reynolds and Confederate States District Attorney John Crozier Ramsey (a son of Confederate States treasury agent J. G. M. Ramsey, who Brownlow earlier in that year referred to as "the vain old historian of Tennessee") arrested and jailed Brownlow on charges of treason.
 While jailed, Brownlow witnessed the trials and last moments of many of the condemned bridge-burners, which he recorded in a diary.
 He sent a letter to Benjamin protesting his incarceration, writing, "which is your highest authority, the Secretary of War, a Major General, or a dirty little drunken attorney such as J.C.
 Ramsey is!"
 After Benjamin threatened to pardon Brownlow, he was released in late December 1861.

-Brownlow was escorted to Nashville (which the Union Army had captured), and crossed over into Union-controlled territory on March 3, 1862.
+Brownlow was escorted to Nashville (which the Union Army had captured) and crossed over into Union-controlled territory on March 3, 1862.
 His struggle against secession had made him a celebrity in northern states, and he embarked upon a speaking tour, starting with speeches in Cincinnati and Dayton in early April.
-He spoke alongside Indiana governor Oliver P. Morton at Metropolitan Hall in Indianapolis on April 8, and spoke at the Merchants' Exchange in Chicago a few days later.
+He spoke alongside Indiana Governor Oliver P. Morton at Metropolitan Hall in Indianapolis on April 8, and he spoke at the Merchants' Exchange in Chicago a few days later.
 On April 14, he addressed the Ohio state legislature in Columbus.
 He hosted a banquet at the Monongahela House in Pittsburgh on April 17, and spoke at Independence Hall in Philadelphia two days later.